Python code style for readability and usability#

 Ruff doesn’t fully support Jupyter/MyST markdown notebooks yet but can be integrated into a pre-commit workflow for GitHub repositories.

-Using these tools ensures your code remains consistent, readable, and compliant with PEP 8, without memorizing all the rules.
+Using these tools ensures that your code remains consistent, readable, and compliant with PEP 8 without you having to memorize all the rules.

 There is a style guide devoted to Python PEP 8 standards that you can read here.
 However, below are a handful of PEP 8 Rules that you can consider following when writing code.